 The audio of ‘The Savages’ can also be purchased on CD in ‘The Lost TV Episodes: Collection Two’ box set from BBC Audio.
 The story has linking narration provided by Peter Purves who played Steven in the story.
 I enjoyed listening to Peter who guided me through the story with the linking narration.

 ‘The Savages’ is a science-fiction parable about a world where a society oppresses its savage-like tribes with science.
 It’s an intriguing story and well-written for its time.
-I must admit it’s not quite exciting as say the Dalek stories of the time were in the 60s, but it is still a classic ‘Doctor Who’ story.
+I must admit it’s not quite exciting as say the Dalek tales of the time were in the 1960s, but it’s still a classic ‘Doctor Who’ story.